 VA's Proposed Action is to establish and operate a new CBOC in Bakersfield, California.
 The facility would be constructed on a build-to-suit basis and then leased to VA for up to 20 years.
-The proposed project site is approximately 10 acres of vacant, undeveloped land in the northern portion of the City of Bakersfield, east of Knudsen Street, west of Landco Drive, north of Hageman Road, and south of Olive Drive (Figure 1).
+The real estate parcel proposed for the project is approximately 10 acres of vacant, undeveloped land in the northern portion of the City of Bakersfield, east of Knudsen Street, west of Landco Drive, north of Hageman Road, and south of Olive Drive (Figure 1).